BuddyConnect – Building an inclusive workplace for neurodiverse staff

 So, now is the time for organizations to combine people and technology to create a truly inclusive workplace – and one new option is BuddyConnect.

-BuddyConnect is a smartphone app which provides users with a ‘buddy’ – a one-on-one, trusted partner who is also trained to assist neurodiverse people in the workplace.
+BuddyConnect is a smartphone app that provides users with a ‘buddy’ – a one-on-one, trusted partner who is also trained to assist neurodiverse people in the workplace.

 The app can help to build long term relationships across the business, supporting employees with buddies who have developed an understanding of their needs over time.